da-luce/huebase/README.md

 # 🎨 HueBase

-A CLI app and library designed to enhance the generation and creation of color schemes across a diverse range of applications.
-Three goals:

 * CLI tool to view and convert colorschemes for terminals, IDEs, etc.
 * A library of popular colorschemes across various tools (think [Repology](https://repology.org/) but for themes!)
 * An OS level tool to manage theme profiles concurrently between apps